lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

-In the `render` function, we check if the `mustResize` flag has been set to true or ig yhe image acquisition gails.
-If this happens, this will mean that we
+In the `render` function, we check if the `mustResize` flag has been set to true or if the image acquisition fails.
+If this happens,
-need to handle window resizing and call the `resize` function.
-You may notice also that the `RenderScn` struct now receives an instance of `EngCtx` also.
+this will mean that we need to handle window resizing and call the `resize` function.
+You may notice also that the `RenderScn` struct now
+receives an instance of `EngCtx` also.

 The new `resize` function first checks if the window size is equal to zero.
 This will mean that the window is minimized and makes no sense
 in continuing.
-After that, it resets the `mustResize` flag and  waits for the device to be idle, calls resize over `VkCtx` instance
+After that, it resets the `mustResize` flag and  waits for the device to be idle, calls resize over `VkCtx` instance and
-and clean ups the synchronization semaphores and creates new ones.
-It also updates the projection matrix and calls the `resize` method over `RenderScn` struct.
+clean ups the synchronization semaphores and creates new ones.
+It also updates the projection matrix and calls the `resize` function over
+`RenderScn` struct.

-Let's view the changes in the `VkCtx` class:
+Let's view the changes in the `VkCtx` struct:

 ```zig
 pub const VkCtx = struct {